CenterBLC/N1904/docs/features/normalized.md

    * [text](text.md#start): Word without punctuations and text-critical signs.
    * [unicode](unicode.md#start): Word as it appears in the text (in unicode)

+## Character encoding

+All Greek text in this Text-Fabric dataset is encoded in Unicode.
+However, there are specific aspects that may require attention when querying, particularly those involving polytonic accents and "pseudo-characters" like the iota subscript.
+For a detailed discussion on character encoding, please refer to the documentation [here](../characterencoding.md#start).

 ## Source description

 The `normalized` feature is taken from the XML attribute `normalized` of the `w` (word) tag.